zms-publishing/ZMS3/.devcontainer/Readme.md

       sleep infinity
       "
 ```
-Instead of creating a separate docker-composefile for each Zope instance, the sequence with its specific variables is called for each container on the basis of a template “&instance_common” in order to create the respective container.
+Instead of creating a separate docker-composefile for each Zope instance, the sequence with its specific variables is called for each container on the basis of a template `&instance_common` in order to create the respective container.
 So, the number of Zope instances is set in the Docker Compose file by duplicating a minimalist description for the Zope instance (i.e. not via a port number iteration in the start script as before.
 The Zope start script now starts a single instance per container and, in addition to starting Zope, has the new task of automatically generating a suitable zope.conf beforehand so that it can then be called).
 By copying and adapting the following block, you can create new Zope instances in the docker-compose file: